DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

 ### Installing Hugo - Prebuilt Binaries Installation in Linux
 1. Go to this website: https://github.com/gohugoio/hugo/tags
 2. Download the version that is going to be used.
-For my website, I use Hugo version 0.119.0.
+For my website, I'm using Hugo version 0.119.0.

     ```bash
     # Command (Run in Terminal):